 - Performed 62 fence inspections, 25 landscape inspections, 32 driveway inspections, and 16 golf cart applications.

 TOP CAPITAL ACCOMPLISHMENTS

-- Continued downtown Watermain Replacement Project, including replacement of more than 18,000 linear feet of potable water piping, extension of 2,000 linear feet of reclaimed water service, replacement of 17 fire hydrants, and installation of more than 250 water services with touch-read water meters
+- Completed the Downtown Watermain Replacement Project.
+The project replaced more than 18,000 LF of potable water piping, extended 2,000 LF of reclaimed water service, replace 17 fire hydrants, and installed more than 250 water services with touch-read water meters.

-- Evaluated and mapped more than 10 miles of sanitary sewer piping
+- Robotically televised, evaluated and mapped more than 10 miles of sanitary sewer piping.

-- Performed five Southwest Florida Water Management District (SWFWMD) stormwater system inspections.
+- Performed six Southwest Florida Water Management District (SWFWMD) stormwater system inspections.

 STREETS & STORMWATER DIVISIONS

 - Completed Phase 2 of Moccasin Creek Ditch Cleaning Project.

 - Maintained 2 miles of ditches for erosion and vegetation.